-Our highly trained and qualified evaluators provide specialized evaluations for issues of sexual or physical abuse perpetration or victimization, trauma, domestic violence, registry removal, and allocation of parental responsibilities (child custody issues).
+Our highly trained and qualified evaluators provide specialized evaluations for issues of sexual or physical abuse perpetration or victimization, trauma, domestic violence, registry removal.
 Each evaluation concludes with a formal written report.

 Alternatives Counseling provides opportunities for graduate student practicum in conjunction with local universities.
 Our organization has provided professional trainings and workshops throughout the country, including local community groups.
 Professional consultation services are also available.